ZineddineBk09/ZineddineBk09/README.md

 # Hi 👋, I'm Zineddine Benkhaled
 ### A Fullstack web developer from Algeria 🇩🇿🇩🇿

-- 🎓 I’m currently a computer science student at **Université des Sciences et de la Technologie Houari Boumediene Algeria -USTHB-**
+- 🎓 I’m currently a computer science student at **University of Sciences Technology Houari Boumediene -USTHB-**

 - 📫 You can reach me at **benkhaledzineddine@gmail.com**
+- 📫 OR **benkhaledzineddine@gmail.com**

 # 🛠 Languages and Tools: